 6. Encourages physical development

-Preschool not only fosters a child’s social and emotional development but also provides an opportunity for physical development (7).
+Preschool not only fosters a child’s social and emotional development but also provides an opportunity for physical development (15).
 Preschools often provide ample space for children to engage in physical activities like running, jumping, climbing, and playing with balls that promote the development of gross motor skills and contribute to improved self-expression.
 It has also been seen that children with well-developed motor skills tend to exhibit greater confidence in their abilities.
+Additionally, regular physical activity in early childhood may influence cognitive development, promoting a sense of accomplishment, positive self-esteem, and an understanding of spatial awareness (16).

 A child who skips preschool and joins the main school directly might miss social interactions and the routine and structure of preschool, thus finding it difficult to interact with their teacher and classmates.
 Also, a child with delayed preschool exposure by a year (called ‘redshirting’) will join a preschool class with most students being a year younger than them, and thus it could be difficult to adjust.
 However, if the child is outspoken and friendly by nature, then these scenarios may not be a problem.